addulac/phd/source/14_netprop.md

 ## Preferential attachment
 \label{sec_4:burstiness}

 As mentioned before, preferential attachement can be global, in which case nodes are connected across communities, and/or local to the network communities.
-Preferential attachment is reminiscent of a phenomenon called \textit{burstiness}, studied in different contexts (\cite{barabasi_burst}).
-We introduce here definitions for the local and global preferential attachment effects that are extensions of the definitions for burstiness proposed in \cite{clinchant2010information} for text collections.
+Preferential attachment is reminiscent of a phenomenon called \textit{burstiness}, studied in different contexts [@barabasi_burst].
+We introduce here definitions for the local and global preferential attachment effects that are extensions of the definitions for burstiness proposed in [@clinchant2010information] for text collections.
 We will first study global preferential attachment for the models \ifm\ and \imb\ in the two contexts defined by $\mathcal{M}_g$ and $\mathcal{M}_e$.
 We will then turn our attention to local preferential attachment.

 ### Global preferential attachment